andylulu06/summer2020intern_apu_developer_Andy-Yu/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Notification!!!
-Since the node_modules files is too heavy for the github, i decide to upload the entire folder except the node_modules.
 I used Mern stack for the project but work mostly on nodejs and reactjs.
 I admit that this project is incompleted on backend side and database, some of the backend code is not fully functioning.